 The total sum of money this person lost amounted to several hundred pounds which had all been obtained by the perpetrators spinning very sad and believable tales to this person.
 It was noticed by peers that the person had become very withdrawn and it eventually came to light that a man who was a ‘friend of a friend’ had moved into their flat without invitation.
 It became apparent that this person was being threatened to keep quiet otherwise physical harm would come to a family member who lived nearby.
 Research evidence shows that hate crime causes substantial emotional and physical damage to the wellbeing of victims, their families and the wider community3, 4.

 This was reported to the police but unfortunately the steps they took to help actually exacerbated the threats and made the situation more volatile than before.
 JUST Lincolnshire proceeded to approach a colleague within Lincolnshire Police to express their growing concern for the situation and anxieties that it was worsening.
 JL expressed to the police that further support was needed and potentially a deeper investigation to pull all of the incidents together.
-The outcome from this was a package of support was developed, put together by multiple agencies to support vulnerable people who may be victims of hate or mate crime.
+The positive outcome from this was ‘a package of support’ being developed, put together by multiple agencies, to support vulnerable people who may be victims of hate or mate crime.

 1Corcoran, H., Lader, D. and Smith, K. (2016) ‘Hate Crimes, England and Wales, 2015/16’, Home Office Statistical Bulletin 11/16.
 London: Home Office.